cesanta/mongoose/docs/c-api/http.h/mg_http_check_digest_auth.md

                                 FILE *fp);
 ---

-Authenticate HTTP request against opened passwords file.
+Authenticates a HTTP request against an opened password file.
 Returns 1 if authenticated, 0 otherwise.